No momento, esta página não está disponível em português

 1. Ask your service provider for their Service Provider's Attestation of Compliance.

-2. Ensure that the service provider is registered with the schemes and is listed on Visa's Global Registry of Service Providers and Mastercard's Compliant Service Provider List.
+2. Make sure that the service provider is registered with the schemes and is listed on Visa's Global Registry of Service Providers and Mastercard's Compliant Service Provider List.

 After you have collected your Service Provider's AoC and verified that they are registered with the schemes, you then need to provide Adyen with: